-Singapore is one of the greatest cities on earth, with hundreds, if not thousands of exciting things to do.
-However, most of the time those activities burn a huge hole in our pocket.
-Consequently, we’ve listed 20 of the best free things to do in Singapore.
+Singapore is one of the greatest cities on earth, with hundreds of exciting things to do.
+Although, Singapore was recently named the most expensive city worldwide (no surprise to us) for the ninth time in 11 years, so naturally many cool activities burn a huge hole in our pocket.
+For this reason, we went on a mission to discover 29 of the best free things to do in Singapore.
 So, you can still have fun without breaking the bank.

 📍 T3, Changi Airport